- NO LEAKING - You can wear white pants while on your period AND after Labor day too. No more having...

 First of all, a leaking menstrual cup for the first few cycles is totally normally.
-There’s a serious learning curve to using a cup and it’s significantly more difficult than a tampon.
+It’s significantly more difficult to use than a tampon.
 Put on a pad to catch the leaks and try not to worry too much about it.

 Beyond that, there are a few things you can try if your Bloody Buddy is leaking:

 - When you insert your cup, it should pop open pretty easily.
 This is particularly true with a cup as stiff as the Bloody Buddy.
 If it doesn’t pop open easily, try some different folds.

 - If it doesn’t pop open, try twisting and turning the cup one direction and then the other.

 - You can also run your finger around the rim to feel for any ridges or bumps.

 - Remember to point the cup back and down towards your tailbone, not up towards your cervix.

 Learn more about how to stop your Bloody Buddy Menstrual Cup from Leaking:

 A common question that people who are new to menstrual cups have is whether or not it can get lost or stuck.